{{ result.summaryTitle }}

 Searchable retention

-The number of days kept in the fast tier used for search, dashboards, and investigations.
+The number of days kept in a tier that analysts can query directly.

 Compression ratio